 NEVADA CIVIL RIGHTS LAWYER

-For a Free Consultation With A Las Vegas Civil Rights Lawyer Call Our Office Today at (702) 608-3030
+For a Consultation With A Las Vegas Civil Rights Lawyer Call Our Office Today at (702) 608-3030.

 The Constitution of the United States and the Nevada Constitution guarantees every person civil rights that protect against the overreaching power of the government and its agents.
-At Lucherini Blakesley Courtney, we focus our civil rights practice on protecting our clients from civil rights violations by government officers and agents.
+At Blakesley Courtney (“LBC Law Group”), we focus our civil rights practice on protecting our clients from civil rights violations by government officers and agents.
 We are dedicated to protecting these to providing our clients justice and fair compensation when their rights have been violated.
 If your civil rights have been violated, call our office today at (702) 608-3030 to learn more about how we can help you.

 We can help you get justice and compensation for your civil rights violation, including: